seaniemc/project-template/README.md

 ```
 <http://neo4j.com/docs/stable/query-aggregation.html>
 #### Distance from An Taoiseach
-This query Returns the shortestPath that connects Deirdre Wadding a Anti-Austerity Alliance People Before Profit
+This query Returns the shortestPath that connects Deirdre Wadding a unelcted Anti-Austerity Alliance People Before Profit
-Candidate in Wexford with An Taoiseach Enda Kenny.
+Candidate in Wexford, with An Taoiseach Enda Kenny.
 The MATCH Statement returns the Candidate nodes Enda Kenny and Deirdre Wadding which it selected using the name property.
 We then use the in built function shortestPath() to dertermine the shortest Path between the nodes.
 When returning the query,
 it is returned as an integer using LENGTH(RELATIONSHIPS()) Method and finally we The Label DistanceFromAnTaoiseach using the